m-allanson/sixteens/README.md

 Randomly generated 16x16 icons.

-Click the button or press `r` to download the icons.
-Click the other button or press `space` for a fresh set of icons.
+There are two buttons, one will generate a fresh set of icons, the other will download the current set of icons as individual images.

 ![Screenshot](screenshot.png)